-Buying property in Australia and taking out a mortgage is a pivotal point in anyone’s life and it will have a huge bearing on your financial wellbeing.
+Buying property in Australia and taking out a mortgage with the aid of a mortgage broker is a pivotal point in anyone’s life and it will have a huge bearing on your financial wellbeing.
 Because of this, you need to know how to structure and manage your mortgage debt to the best of your ability.

 We may be in a low-rate environment at the moment, especially with a cash rate of 1.5%, but many market analysts are predicting that interest rates will take a turn later this year.
 In fact, 68% of experts and economists from the finder.com.au RBA survey think that the next cash rate move will be up, however, these experts don’t think a rate rise will happen until July this year.